mgsloan/mgsloan-site/posts/comfortable-airplane-computing/post.md

 Flying on commercial airlines can often be a bit stressful for both our minds and bodies.
-Flights can also be a nice time to get some work done, but the ergonomics tends to be pretty awful.
+Flights can also be a nice time to get some work done, but the ergonomics[^ergo-hobbyist] tends to be pretty awful.
 You need to tilt your head forward, probably slouch your back, while simultaneously probably putting your wrists at funny angles.
 So, the proposed usage embedded in the name "laptop" seems to be inadvisable.

 ![laptop positions with bad ergonomics](./images/laptop-positions.gif)